 Dr Sara Carr

-Supporting individuals to become more present in their lives and better able to engage in what matters to them are at the centre of my practice.
-I have worked in the NHS since 2010 and have experience working with adults, children and young people with a range of complex mental health difficulties (including depression, anxiety and bipolar disorder), grief and loss, and adjustment to long-term health conditions (such as diabetes) and chronic pain.
-I have a special interest in supporting mothers across the perinatal period, with my most recent research exploring mindfulness, mental health and maternal sensitivity.
+Supporting individuals to become more present in their lives and better able to engage in what matters to them, are at the centre of my practice.
+I have worked in the NHS since 2010 and have experience working with people across the lifespan with a range of complex mental health difficulties including depression, anxiety, panic, trauma, grief and loss, and adjustment to long-term health conditions (such as diabetes and chronic pain).

-Importantly, my approach to therapy is totally collaborative.
-I have a firm belief that only individuals and their families are the experts on their lives.
-My role is to offer different perspectives to their personal situations and to help them develop a deeper understanding about the challenges they are facing, with a view to finding alternative ways forward with which they are comfortable.
-I aim to help clients to develop the confidence and capacity to take forward some of the skills and strategies we discuss in therapy and to apply these incrementally in their daily lives.
-The therapy space I provide is compassionate, empathic and transparent.
-I hope to support people to overcome their barriers and to develop more helpful patterns of behaviour so with the view to supporting people to feel less distressed, more in control, and moving in a direction that matters to them.
+My approach to therapy is warm, collaborative and compassionate.
+I see my role as helping you to develop a deeper awareness and understanding about the present challenges you are facing, with a view to finding alternative ways forward.
+I aim to help you to develop the confidence to take forward the skills and strategies we discuss in therapy and to apply these meaningfully in your daily life, so that you feel less distressed, more in control, and moving in a direction that matters to you.

 The Models I Work With

-My practice is integrative, drawing on a range of evidence-based theories including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and Mindfulness.
+My practice is integrative, drawing on a range of evidence-based models including Acceptance and Commitment Therapy (ACT), Eye Movement Desensitisation and Reprocessing (EMDR), Cognitive Behavioural Therapy (CBT), Comprehend, Cope & Connect (CCC) and Mindfulness.
 My work is also informed by Attachment Theory and Systemic Therapy.
 I enjoy working with families, partners and carers, if required, and consider the wider system in formulating difficulties.
-I would look forward to discussing these approaches with clients to ensure that they meet their needs.
+I look forward to discussing these approaches with you during our initial assessment session to ensure that I am a good fit for your needs.